jdesalle/jdesalle/README.md

 ### Hi there 👋

-I'm a student, pursuing a degree in Computer Sciences at the Université Catholique de Louvain(Uclouvain), at Louvain-La-Neuve in Belgium.
+I'm a student, pursuing a Master degree in Computer Sciences at the Université Catholique de Louvain(Uclouvain), at Louvain-La-Neuve in Belgium.

 Cybersecurity and CTF enthusiast.